Madeline (1998 film): Critical response

 This film received mixed to positive reviews upon release.
 It currently has a 65% approval rating on Rotten Tomatoes based on 31 reviews, with an average score of 6.4/10.
 The site's consensus states: "It may be a tad tedious for older viewers, but Madelines clever, adventurous heroine is likely to charm its intended audience".
-Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

-On their TV show, Gene Siskel and Roger Ebert awarded the film with "Two Thumbs Up" (see photo of film).
-Nell Minow of Common Sense Media said that the movie was "great for young kids and fans of the books".
+On their TV show, Gene Siskel and Roger Ebert awarded the film with "Two Thumbs Up".
+Nell Minow of Common Sense Media said that the film was "great for young kids and fans of the books".
 AOL movie critic Brandon Judell said of it: "No horribly arch double entendres to draw in audiences who can't spend two hours in a theater without having their libido massaged".
-Jeffery Huston called it "a disarming, charming fable so artfully crafted that adults will fall under its spell", Conversely, John R. McEwen gave a negative review, stating that the movie was: "...Adequately simple for children, though perhaps a bit pedestrian for adults".
+Jeffery Huston called it "a disarming, charming fable so artfully crafted that adults will fall under its spell".
+Conversely, John R. McEwen gave a negative review, stating that the film was: "...Adequately simple for children, though perhaps a bit pedestrian for adults".
 A similarly negative review was given by Michael O'Sullivan of The Washington Post, stating that "their 8-year-old daughters will less likely be impressed by the meandering story, dull visuals and flat characterizations".